-Research has found that being obese doubles the risk of needing hospital treatment for coronavirus, and while the most important thing is self-care and looking after our physical and mental health during lockdown, some people might want to keep track of their weight on the scales.
+Research has found that being obese doubles the risk of needing hospital treatment for coronavirus, and while the most important thing is self-care and looking after our physical and mental health during the pandemic, some people might want to keep track of their weight on the scales.

 It’s to be expected that many of us will gain weight during this time, but if you want to avoid doing so while you’re stuck at home, it might be wise to invest in some good bathroom scales to keep you on track and feeling healthy.